hazelcast/hazelcast-jet/site/docs/design-docs/018-kinesis-connectors.md

 partition key is specified by your data producer while adding data to KDS.

-A **sequence number** is a unique identifier for each record.
+A **sequence number** is a unique identifier for each record within its shard.
 Sequence numbers are assigned by KDS when a data producer publishes data into it.
-Sequence numbers for the same partition key generally increase over time.
+They can be used as offsets of the ordered series of records of a shard.

 ## APIs